pennfoster/slate/source/index.html.md

 Email `itdevapp@pennfoster.edu` to request a Developer Key.

 ## API Endpoints
+* All API endpoints use role based security.
 * All API access is over HTTPS.
 * All boolean values should passed as true/false.
 * POST and PUT requests, parameters can be sent using standard [HTML form encoding](https://www.w3.org/TR/html4/interact/forms.html#h-17.13.4).